davidrhoden/davidrhoden-basic-netlify/timeline/punk-rock-comes-to-chattanooga.md

 ![The Value at Dale's, Chattanooga, TN 1984](/static/img/chattanooga/value/value06595.png)

-<figcaption>John W. of The Value at Dale's, Chattanooga, TN 1984.
+<figcaption>The Value at Dale's, Chattanooga, TN 1984.
 Note the skull.</figcaption>

 Bonus pictures of Hank playing in a basement near UTC: